GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 - Fix dependancies with ``rosdep install --from-paths src --ignore-src -r -y``
 - Set up catkin build parameters with ``catkin config --cmake-args -DCATKIN_ENABLE_TESTING=0``
 - Must be compiled with: ``catkin build``

-Notes:
-- All packages MUST contain a "include" folder, whether or not it would be empty anyway.
-- catkin build MUST be used rather than catkin_make

-1. Launch the robot state handler: ``roslaunch iksolver iksolver_ex.launch``
-2. Launch the robot planner for inverse kinematics: ``roslaunch iksolver iksolver_node.launch``